XenosEleatikos/AskLucy/README.md

-# A Php Library for Creating Lucene Search Queries
+# A PHP Library for Creating Lucene Search Queries

 ## Contents
 - [Usage](#)